hediblk/soen287-project/README.md

 ## Running the project
 1. Clone the repository
 2. Run `npm install` to install the dependencies.
-3. To build the CSS file using tailwind, run:<br>`npx tailwindcss -i src/styles/input.css -o src/styles/output.css --watch`
+3. To build the CSS file using tailwind, run:<br>`npx tailwindcss -i src/styles/input.css -o src/styles/output.css --watch`.
-4. Make sure to have `Live Server` extension installed on VSCode
-5. Run the project using `Live Server` extension on VSCode by right clicking on `landingPage.html` and selecting `Open with Live Server`.
+4. Start the MySQL database from the XAMPP app.
+5. Run `node src/server/server.js` to start the server, using **nodemon** instead of node works fine too.
-This will open the project in your default browser.
+6. Go to `localhost:3000` in your browser.
-6. Use the login credentials mentioned above to login or create your own.
+7. Use the login credentials mentioned above to login or create your own.

->**Note:** Live Server is needed to avoid errors caused by browser security rules when loading files directly, as it simulates a local server environment.

-You can still simply open the `landingPage.html` file in your browser directly, but some features may not work properly, such as the ability to view any services or make purchases from a client account since this feature relies on reading the array of services from local storage.